jarviscanada/jarvis_data_eng_NazaninAkbari/linux_sql/README.md

 * * * * * bash <your path>/host_usage.sh psql_host psql_port db_name psql_user psql_password > /tmp/host_usage.log
 ```
 ## Queries.sql
+In this part, sample SQL queries are used to monitor the data.
+First Query shows all the servers with their total memories and number of CPUs.
+The second query, shows the average used memmory for each server whithin 5 minutes interval.
+The last Query detects the server failure if within 5 minutes interval, it inserts less than three data points.
 ```bash
   psql -h localhost -U postgres -d host_agent -f queries.sql
 ```